 Sept 2008 – May 2009 Senior Academic Research Fellow and Honorary Consultant Paediatrician University of Oxford and Oxford Children’s Hospital

 I lead the Autism Spectrum Database-UK, which is a database of families of children with ASD, who have shown interest in participating in research.
 The database has two main aims: 1.
 To increase families access to research; and 2.
 To increase the number of families available to be recruited to researchers studies, resulting in improved research capacity.
-ASD-UK was funded by the UK autism charity Autistica in 2010 (£95 000).
-More than 650 families have joined ASD-UK, and we are now in touch with over 1000 families.
+ASD-UK was funded by the UK autism charity Autistica in 2010 (£145 000), and the integration with the regional Nort East database has been funded from 2014-17 (£225 000).
+More than 1500 families have joined ASD-UK, and we are now in touch with over 2200 families.
+Information for families and researchers can be found at http://www.asd-uk.com/.
+Between the two databases, more than 3000 families can be contacted about research.

-Virtual reality environments in the treatment of anxiety in children with ASD.
-This is a collaboration with the SME Third Eye, and is funded through a Newcastle University sponsored Daphne Jackson Fellowship to Dr Morag Maskey (£ 42 000)
+Virtual Reality Treatment for children with ASD and specific phobia: This is a collaboration with the SME Third Eye.
+The initial project was funded through a Newcastle University sponsored Daphne Jackson Fellowship to Dr Morag Maskey (£42 000).
+The results of the study have been published and can be found here: http://www.ncl.ac.uk/ion/news/news/item/children-with-autism-overcome-real-life-fears-in-virtual-world-copy

 I work with a number of collaborators nationally and internationally on ASD genetic studies (including on the UK10K project)